-The Walking With... series of mockumentaries by the Discovery Channel and the BBC love this bit.
+The Walking With... series of documentaries by the Discovery Channel and The BBC love this bit.
 Something strikes at or splashes mud into on or snarls into and steams the camera every episode.
-Perhaps the most alarming was in Walking With Monsters, where the three-foot scorpion jumped out of nowhere and cracked the lens with its sting in the Silurian period.
+Perhaps the most alarming was in the episode Land of Giants from Walking With Beasts, where the Paraceratherium calf notices the cameraman, chases him, and knocks him over.
+Some animals even crack the lens (the Australopithecus throw rocks at it, a Brontoscorpio breaks it with its stinger), the Tyrannosaurus covers it in spit, a Lystrosaurus bonks its head on it, and the Dimetrodon shake feces out an Edaphosaurus' gut which lands right on the lens.

-Used even more in the documentary-esque Chased by Dinosaurs, usually when Nigel Marvin and the camera crew are doing Exactly What It Says on the Tin.
+Also used in its special Chased by Dinosaurs, usually when Nigel Marvin and the camera crew are quite literally abusing camera.
 In one scene, an unseen crew member is shown using the boom mic to encourage a Protoceratops to back off.
-In another, the cameraman is eaten by a Deinosuchus.
+In another, the cameraman is implied to have been eaten by a Deinosuchus.

-In Space Odyssey Voyage To The Planets, by the same crew, the cameras on Venus quickly fail under the hellish conditions; one is shown, half-melted and smoking, from the astronaut's POV.
+In Space Odyssey Voyage To The Planets, the cameras on Venus quickly fail under the hellish conditions; one is shown, half-melted and smoking, from the astronaut's POV.
 On Io, the high level of radiation (from Jupiter) shows up as random bright spots in the picture.

 The new Battlestar Galactica practices the "camera abuse without a camera" technique — in the miniseries pilot, debris from the destroyed Armistice Station hits the spacebound camera and sends it reeling.
 Then at the end of the second season, debris from a nuclear explosion hits the camera, breaks its lens, and sets it spinning out of control.
 These are both CGI sequences.